 First is the large 20.1 megapixel 1″ Exmor R CMOS sensor that comes with a backside-illuminated technology to improve low-light capabilities and retaining vivid clarity.
 It uses Sony’s Column A/D Conversion to produce images with smooth and impressive quality.
 Then the area specifies noise reduction minimizes apparent noise, thus further enhancing imaging quality.

 There is detail reproduction technology which helps in creating a more three-dimensional and realistic image with more details.
-There is diffraction-reducing technology as well which improve the optical capabilities by suppressing diffraction.
+There is diffraction-reducing technology as well, which improves the optical capabilities by suppressing diffraction.

-Additionally, enhancing camera’s overall performance is the BIONZ X image processor which gives it a continuous shooting rate of 10 fps, XAVC S movie recording at 50 Mbps, and shutter release lag of 0.008 sec.
+Additionally, enhancing the camera’s overall performance is the BIONZ X image processor, which gives it a continuous shooting rate of 10 fps, XAVC S movie recording at 50 Mbps, and a shutter release lag of 0.008 sec.

 This makes the camera well-suited to working in an array of shooting conditions.
-Then it has a maximum aperture of f/1.8-2.8 which benefits shooting in difficult light and also gives user greater control for shallow depth of field imagery.
+Then it has a maximum aperture of f/1.8-2.8, which benefits shooting in difficult light and also gives users greater control for shallow depth of field imagery.

 There is a seven-blade diaphragm which results in a smooth out-of-focus quality and nine aspherical elements which reduce chromatic aberrations to create sharp and clear imagery.
 The lens is also covered with a Zeiss T* anti-reflective multi-layered coating which decreases ghosting and lens flare in order so that rich contrast and color neutrality is maintained.